Ainu Association of Hokkaido: History

-It was established in 1930 under the name Hokkaido Ainu Association (北海道アイヌ協会, Hokkaidō Ainu Kyōkai).
-Since 1961 utari has been used instead of "Ainu".
-The group has been influential in raising public awareness of Ainu issues.
+After the military defeat experienced by Japan, their positioning on racial and ethnic diversity changed to advocate for a culturally homogenous state.
+This meant that any ethnic or cultural differences were viewed negatively leading to Japan to exert pressure on the Ainu to adopt and assimilate into mainstream Japanese customs.
+It was originally established in 1930 under the name Hokkaido Ainu Association (北海道アイヌ協会, Hokkaidō Ainu Kyōkai).
+Since 1961 utari (meaning 'friend') has been used instead of "Ainu".
+This was because many members believed "Ainu" was term that was received negatively.
 The organization's name was changed back to Hokkaido Ainu Association in early 2009.
 From 1964 to 1996, its executive director was Giichi Nomura.